-١. DIII Nullibei : 3D1339

-House of Origi in Introduced Substitute Engrossed

-Second House ☐ In Committee ☐ Substitute Enrolled
+1. Bill Number: SB1339 House of Origin Introduced Substitute Engrossed Second House In Committee Substitute Enrolled

-2. Patron: Newman

-3. Committee: Passed Both Houses

-5. Summary/Purpose: The bill would consolidate the program that regulates the application of biosolids (sewage sludge) under one agency, the Department of Environmental Quality (DEQ).
+- 2. Patron: Newman - 3.
+Committee: Agriculture, Conservation, and Natural Resources - 4.
+Title: Regulation and management of the land application of sewage sludge - 5.
+Summary/Purpose: The bill would consolidate the program that regulates the application of biosolids (sewage sludge) under one agency, the Department of Environmental Quality (DEQ).
 Currently, the responsibility for regulation of the land application of biosolids is split between DEQ and the Department of Health.
-The bill also requires DEQ to conduct unannounced site inspections while biosolids are being applied.
-A fee of \$7.50 is assessed on each dry ton of sewage sludge applied in the Commonwealth.
+The bill also would require the on-site presence of state or local officials when biosolids are being applied and assess a fee of \$7.50 on each dry ton of sewage sludge applied in the Commonwealth.
 The bill would become effective on January 1, 2008, provided that adequate funds have been appropriated and adequate positions have been authorized to administer the program.